- What is a forensic exam (rape kit)?

 Medical evidence collection is available in Saskatoon at:

-Adults and youth 16 and older should report to the appropriate City or RUH emergency room, depending on the time of day (see above).
+Adults and youth 16 and older should report to a Saskatoon hospital emergency room.

 Girls under 16 who have not started menstruating should go to RUH pediatric emergency department.